 – Re-educating the police force and the prison guards; they should be made to understand that the welfare of the prisoners should be ensured irrespective of their status as convicts, they are human beings who still deserve to be treated right, they legally should have the protection against abuse of any sort.

-– Implementing a system that separates first time offenders from long-term serving hardened criminals, a lot of positive reformations will be recorded in prison in the sense that the prison rehabilitation processes can better yield the appropriate effect.
+– Implementing a system that separates first-time offenders from long-term serving hardened criminals, a lot of positive reformations will be recorded in prison in the sense that the prison rehabilitation processes can better yield the appropriate effect.

 4. Proper/ Ethical Administration

-In Africa, prisons face a host of challenges including deficits of good governance, monetary support and other resources.
+In Africa, prisons face a host of challenges including deficits of good administration, monetary support and other resources.
 Consequently, this creates a lapse in the proper administration of the prisons.
 Africa needs to tackle the recidivism in the African prison administration.
 The government should understand more than anyone that the prisoners have the right not to be abused all through their detention period; and that’s why every single department of the institution-health, welfare- should be in good shape.

 To resuscitate the accountability of the guards and officials, the CCTV technological assistance of what happens in the prisons will go a long way in curbing the odds that go on in the prisons.
 Our prisons appear to be dysfunctional because we lack disciplined personnel in the institution; it’s not surprising when you hear that the guards in prisons help to smuggle in contraband items for the prisoners who settle them with God knows what.
 They should understand that they are not permitted to have any illegal co-operation whatsoever with the inmates.